THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 For free, you can find small tricks and small learnings.
 You can’t find complete solutions.

-If you had joined my SEO course, SEO Freedom, a year ago, do you really think you would be in the same position of your blogging journey now or further ahead?
+If you had joined my blogging course, Build Blog Freedom Fast Track, a year ago, do you really think you would be in the same position of your blogging journey now or further ahead?
 Do you think it’s possible you could have easily earned the money back?

 5. Making it about you